eduardo-w-bandeira/databarn/README.md

 barn.add(student)

 # Accessing autoid
-print(student._wiz.autoid) # Outuputs 1
+print(student.wiz.autoid) # Outuputs 1

 # The method `get()` will use the autoid value
 obj = barn.get(1)
 print(obj is student) # Outputs True
 ```

-## There's only one protected name: `_wiz`
+## There's only one protected name: `wiz`
-The only attribute name you cannot use in your Seed model is `_wiz`.
+The only attribute name you cannot use in your Seed model is `wiz`.
 This approach was used to avoid polluting your namespace.
-All meta data are stored in the `_wiz` object.
+All meta data are stored in the `wiz` object.